 Growing Blackberries is easy if you plant them in the right conditions and give them the support they need.
-Now there are thornless varieties which makes growing them much less painful.
+There are even thorn-free varieties which makes handling them much less painful.
 Download and save my graphic for 10 Tips For Growing Blackberries.

 #1.
 Plant where they will get at least 10 hours of direct sunlight.